 Ski towns are quirky places.
 A dishwasher or bus driver might have a phD, but works a job that allow for maximum powder day access.
 Parking can be a challenge, toddlers ski better than you do, men outnumber women, the bike on the roof rack is worth more than the car, we spend a week celebrating the Norwegian god of winter, and a bagger at City Market ran for mayor.
 These are every day ski town incidents.
 We are used to quirks.

 But the line at Crepes a la Cart is one for the books.
-It often snakes down the block, with wait times up to an hour, in the cold, in the dark; other food options are available.
-Nevertheless, she persists.
+It often snakes down the block, with wait times up to an hour, in the cold, in the dark.
+Other food options are available.
 Is it the welcoming fire pit on the deck?
-The saliva inducing smell of the batter hitting the hot buttered grill?
+The saliva-inducing smell of the batter hitting the hot buttered grill?
 The occasionally surly employees?
 The convivial nature of the crowd?
 There is something to be said for a sweet or savory crepe, gingerly held in a mittened hand, steaming in the cold air.
 Rumors exist of vacation decisions being made around the sweet, sweet memory of these magical crepes.
 But the line, the line!
 It’s like a powder morning at 6 Chair, but on Main Street, and for a delicious crepe.

-You know it's a quirky place when a line forms for street food in a predominantley winter resort.
-But even the local new reported on the easing of the great Summit County Crepe Shortage.
+You know it's a quirky place when a line forms for street food in a predominantly winter resort.
+But even the local news reported on the easing of the great Summit County Crepe Shortage.